mschophuizen/template-1/Help.md

 Prompt: I want to use git for this project.
 Can you help me with that?
 Now the project has possibilities to have version control via git.

-Prompt: I want to use github.
-Can you help me with that?
+Prompt: I want a remote connection to github.
+Please help how to to this project.
+I want to connect it to a new repository named "template-1"

 Now your project is on GitHub, so you have a backup of your project even when your PC fails.